Pippa Middleton Vets Meghan Markle And Spencer Matthews For Wedding With Fiance

-Pippa Middleton and her fiance James Matthews only has a month and a half before their wedding.
+Pippa Middleton and her fiance James Matthews only have a month and a half before their wedding.
 That means that they are doing their best to do all the prep work before their big day.
 Of course, one of the most important aspects of any wedding is getting the guest list down and it looks like this event, like any other, has some drama surrounding who will be able to attend.

 The word on the street is that Pippa Middleton is enforcing an old and strict rule about bringing guests to the wedding.

-“Kate Middleton’s socialite sister will wed hedge fund manager James Matthews in May and in order to keep numbers down and prying eyes away, she’s enforcing a “no ring, no bring” rule for guests – which means you can only bring a guest if you’re married or engaged,” reports Irish Independent.
+“Kate Middleton’s socialite sister will wed hedge fund manager James Matthews in May and in order to keep numbers down and prying eyes away, she’s enforcing a ‘no ring, no bring’ rule for guests – which means you can only bring a guest if you’re married or engaged,” reports Irish Independent.

 This rule alone eliminates much of the drama her attendees and friends can cause at her big day.
 This means that no one can bring their latest flings to the party, unless they are ready to put a ring on it.